NBA on television in the 2020s: National

 Upon the expiration of TNT Sports' contract with the NBA in 2025, the league signed a broadcast television rights agreement with NBC Sports and Prime Video, which is set to begin airing games in the 2025–26 season.
 On July 26, TNT filed its lawsuit against the league in New York state court, seeking to delay the NBA's new 2025 media deals from taking effect and to rule that TNT's offer matched Amazon's contract.
 On August 23, the NBA filed a motion to dismiss the lawsuit, on account of Warner Bros.
 Discovery (WBD) attempting to "save billions of dollars by combining Amazon's lower price with the linear television rights granted to NBC.
 On November 16, 2024, ESPN agreed to pick up Inside the NBA to air in conjunction with its own NBA coverage (with TNT continuing to produce the program with its existing personalities).

 After obtaining the NBA broadcast rights, NBC and Prime Video courted previous announcers from the NBA on TNT.
-Before NBA returns to NBC, both college basketball commentators Terry Gannon and Noah Eagle has joined the coverage for NBA, then it went with veteran broadcaster Mike Tirico to be the lead play-by-play announcer for its NBA broadcasts, making his return to NBA after 9-years.
-ESPN's Michael Grady will joined both ways that includes Amazon Prime Video for NBA coverage.
+Before NBA returns to NBC, both college basketball commentators Noah Eagle and Terry Gannon has joined the coverage for NBA, then it went with veteran broadcaster Mike Tirico to be the lead play-by-play announcer for its NBA broadcasts, making his return to NBA after 9-years.
+ESPN's Michael Grady will join both ways that includes Amazon Prime Video for NBA coverage.
 Tirico called his first NBA game on a regular basis since the 2015–16 season, as well as Gannon called for his first NBA game on a regular basis since the 2012–13 season with ESPN.